Attorneys for Habeas Corpus Appeal of a State Conviction

 What if my lawyer failed to include a federal issue in my appeal?

 Generally, the habeas petition can only include federal issues denied in state appeals; however, there is a workaround for this problem.
 If the state appellate lawyer should have argued a state law issue and failed to do so, the habeas petition can include that issue by claiming the previous lawyer was ineffective.
 Ineffective basically means negligent.
+In other words, an attorney for habeas corpus appeals can often incorporate state law issues if the state law appellate attorney was ineffective.

 What if the federal court grants a petition for habeas corpus?